FionaMacNeill/portfolio-v2/content/authors/fiona/_index.md

 ---
 I am a habitual problem solver and a resolute defender of accessibility.
 I make everyday interactions better, whether in the pursuit of learning or doing.

-I enjoy immersing myself in complexity and collaborating with people who want to discover more to reach clarity and make impactful change.
+I enjoy immersing myself in complexity and collaborating with people who want to reach clarity by discovering more and making impactful changes.